yukunchen113/advent/README.md

 `advent/` contains a library of functionality, and doubles as a callable module.

+## Setup

+Create a file in the main directory called `advent_secrets.py` and then create variables following the instructions [from](https://github.com/jonathanpaulson/AdventOfCode/blob/master/get_input.py):
+- SESSION = (session retrieved following instructions above)
+- USERAGENT = (your github path to the create.py file) followed by your email.
+	- eg. 'https://github.com/yukunchen113/advent/blob/main/advent/create.py by yukunchen113@gmail.com'

 ## Creating a New Day
 - By default, dates are created under the base folder defined in advent/create - DAYS_FOLDER
 	- you can specify a specific date with the `--year <year>` command